ibid-11962/Checkers-AI/README.md

  # Misc

- An memorable bug I encountered when writing this program made me learn the hard way that `-1 * Integer.MIN_VALUE` does NOT equal `Integer.MAX_VALUE`.
+ A memorable bug I encountered when writing this program made me learn the hard way that `-1 * Integer.MIN_VALUE` does NOT equal `Integer.MAX_VALUE`.